javanotes/gdrive/README.md

 # gdrive
 #### Google Drive Java integration

 A spring boot project to exercise google drive integration using Java client libraries.
+The project has been been registered by the name ``Elementary`` in Google dev console.
+It requires two OAuth consent from user for managing Drive files.

 Assumptions/Limitations:
 - Only relatively small files (<5mb) have been tested for upload/download.
 Google format mimes (docx/xlsx etc) have not been tested